 Here are some examples of small optimizations I've made in my common tasks:

 - Wardrobe: T-shirts in two groups: common and geek/funny ones.
-So If I'm going to have a meeting with a client, I don't go with a "SELECT * FROM girls WHERE freesex = TRUE" T-shirt ;)
+So If I'm going to have a meeting with a client, I don't go with an innapropiate T-shirt.

 The repository PC, as it is commonly accessed, doesn't have keyboard, mouse nor monitor.
 I use VNC to access it from any pc in the local network, so I can use at the same time the real pc.
 2x1 :D